MaximPerry/Install-Open-WebUI-Ollama-on-Ryzentosh/README.md

     open ~/.zshrc
     ```
     Add `eval $(minikube docker-env)` at the end of the file.
 Save & close.

-6. Close and re-open Terminal for changes to take effect.
+    Quit and re-open Terminal for changes to take effect.

-    (Optional) You can install Docker-Compose normally:
+5. (Optional) You can install Docker-Compose normally:
     ```
     brew install docker-compose
     ```